NeilSachdeva/RoboGAN/README.md

 This work was coded by Neil Sachdeva with the help of the Machine Perception and cognitive Robotics Lab and is currently under review by Internationall Conference on Omni-layer INtelligent Systems (July 2020).

-We've uploaded the pre-print paper, working code, and pre-trained models for open-scource use.
+We've uploaded the pre-print paper, working code, and trained models for open-scource use.

 Original models can be found at https://phillipi.github.io/pix2pix/ and the dataset at https://endovissub-instrument.grand-challenge.org/Data/.